-- Always wear your safety belt. - Correct any unsafe driving habits that you may have acquired. - Demonstrate your knowledge of Virginia traffic laws. - Drive within the speed limits.
+- Always wear your safety belt. - Correct any unsafe driving habits that you may have acquired. - Demonstrate your knowledge of Virginia traffic laws. - Refrain from using electronic devices and multi-tasking while driving. - Drive within the speed limits.

 Your biggest contribution to your teen's safety and effectiveness behind the wheel will be your example.
 Patience, courtesy, and a willingness to share will be your best assets.